-Points are given, within the Public Housing Classification only, to applications which include a signed agreement for resident participation.
-Points are given only if signed agreements are applicable in accordance with C.G.S.
-8-64c.
+Point is given, within the Public Housing Classification only, to applications that include a signed agreement for resident participation if signed agreements are applicable in accordance with C.G.S. § 8-64c.

 f.
 Historic Place, Adaptive re-use, or Brownfield Development